A new Era…

 We are continually looking for ways to build on our diverse visitor base, working with and for our community, to create life-changing experiences, and empowering everyone to ask questions and get creative - with boundaries removed between science, art, people and ideas.

-The next two years will see our ground floor completely transformed as part of an ambitious project.
+In May 2021, we reopened our doors with a completely transformed ground floor - with Project What If, the the first major science centre exhibition in the UK all about the curiosity of a city.
 With funding secured from BEIS and Wellcome, we’ve been asking the city of Bristol what they want to see in our venue and we’ll be building and developing these new experiences together.

 We are guided by our Manifesto, which shapes our strategic objectives, and works with these key pledges: